 Arriving in Istanbul

-In Istanbul it was the Walls of Constantinople, lit up next the road as we drove into the city, and I couldn’t stop the smile on my face as I realised the historic reality of the city I was in and the three days I had ahead of me to explore.
+In Istanbul, it was the Walls of Constantinople lit up next to the road as we drove into the city, and I couldn’t stop the smile on my face as I realised the historic reality of the city I was in and the two days I had ahead of me to explore.

-I was still smiling as I waived goodbye to my friends when the taxi dropped us outside their hostel in Beyoglu.
+I was still smiling as I waved goodbye to my friends when the taxi dropped us outside their hostel in Beyoglu.